jstormes/self-watering/README.md

 So like any lazy engineer I want to create an automatic watering system.
 But not just any system.
 I want it to use minimal water, I want it te be self-contained and I want it to be solar-powered.

-I create versions 1, 2 and 3 with an off the shelf set of electronic bough online, but I have found them lacking.
+I created versions 1, 2 and 3 with an off the shelf set of electronic bough online, but I have found them lacking.

 This project will be my attempt to create a better self watering system.